dbactual/thomaspaine-www/content/aboutpaine/applied-science-of-thomas-paine.md

 predictive hypotheses and the design of tests that would evaluate them often require mathematical tools that include statistics, combinatorics, curve-fitting, linear programming, Newtonian approximation, decision analysis, flow systems theory, and theory of competitive strategies.
 For the most part, development of such tools post-dated the life of Paine, yet clearly it was not in a mathematical vacuum that he invented the iron bridge and several other aforementioned novelties.
 Some such mathematical tools may be used here and there in elements of political practice.
-They are essential in the implementation of restoring and completing the
+They are and would be useful in the implementation of restoring and completing the
-American Revolution - "restoring" because after Paine the power center that Eisenhower called the "military industrial complex" and includes such entities as "shadow government", "deep state", and the central bank may be seen as substituting for the centralized authoritarian rule of the monarch George III.
+American Revolution.
+This is true for reasons including that optimizing a web of associations among freedom-seeking individuals entails the mathematics and mechanics of network design and implementation.

 Finally, a complete list of "more" evidence for Paine's inventorship of the United States would require a modern explanation of grounding organizational dynamics in post-Newtonian physical dynamics.
 This is my one of my personal projects which began in [3], about which a great deal more is to be done.
 That entire important